Königrufen: Overview

 Königrufen is a game for four players and play is anti-clockwise.
 Like all Tarock games, it is a point-trick game where scoring is not primarily based on the number of tricks won, but the number of points within the tricks.
-Exceptions are the bonus of Valat, where the aim is to take all the tricks, and negative contracts like the Bettel and the Piccolo, where the aim is to take no trick at all resp. exactly one trick.
+Exceptions are the bonus of Valat, where the aim is to take all the tricks, and negative contracts like Bettel and Piccolo, where the aim, respectively, is to take no tricks at all or exactly one trick.
 There are no 'draws' in Königrufen – if the declarer does not score at least one point more than his opponents, he has lost.
 However, the basic contract game and the bonuses won and lost by either side may add up to 0 in a specific game.
 For example, a Rufer may be won by the caller and his partner (awarding them 1 game point), although the Trull is won by the opponents (so they also earn 1 game point), summing up to 0 points for the game in total.

 Each player receives a hand of twelve cards in two packets of six; and two packets of three cards are dealt face down in the middle as the talon.
 After determining which announcement will be played (and by whom), a specific player (depending on the contract) leads a card to the first trick on the table after possibly drawing from the talon.
 From now on – as in most similar card games – the winner of the last trick always leads to the next one, until either all twelve tricks have been played or the declarer has clearly failed to achieve his goal.